IneffableKoD/ineffablekod.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Who the heck is Ineff
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is IneffableKoD aka Ineff.
+I am a nerd and interested in the following topics:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+- ₿itcoin
+- Blockchain technology
+- Bleeding edge and emerging technologies
+- All sorts of nerdy stuff

+I engage in all sorts of commuities around these topics.

 ### my history